inductiva/inductiva/docs/simulators/XBeach.md

 ## What to read next

-We invite you to read the
+To better understand how you can optimize your XBeach runs, we invite you to read the
 [XBeach benchmark](https://benchmarks.staging.inductiva.ai/Xbeach/cova_gala/)
-that we are making available on our official benchmarks site.
-We show the performance of XBeach on several hardwate configurations for a simulation of a scenario involving the
+that we prepared for you on our official benchmarks site.
+You will be able to compare the performance of XBeach on several hardware configurations for a simulation scenario involving the
 [Cova Gala](https://www.visitportugal.com/pt-pt/content/praia-da-cova-gala)
 beach in the north of Portugal.
 This beach has been the focus of several studies over the years due to its high erosion rates.